amorinocodes/DECO2017-Blog---Amorino/posts/Week8.md

 ## Decision one: grid versus linear feed

-For my decision I wanted the recipe and ingredient feed to be a Pinterest-style grid or a linear list.
+The question here was whether the recipe and ingredient feed should be a Pinterest-style grid or a linear list.
 A linear list gives each item more space, more metadata, and a clearer reading order.
 A grid delivers more content per scroll and prioritises visual browsing.
 The trade-off is information density against context.

-I chose the grid for two reasons that come directly from the requirements.
+Two reasons pushed me toward the grid, and both came directly from the requirements.
 First, SEAblings users are primarily browsing to discover something: a dish they want to make, or an ingredient source they did not know existed.
 They are not reading items sequentially, so a grid suits that better.
-Second, the feed has a toggle between recipe mode and ingredient-find mode, and both content types have a strong visual component.
+Secondly, the feed has a toggle between recipe mode and ingredient-find mode, and both content types have a strong visual component.
 A grid handles them consistently without requiring a layout shift between modes.
 The cost is that metadata needs to be highly compressed inside each card, which pushes the information hierarchy harder than a list would.

 ![SEAblings wireflow showing all key screens and user journeys](./assets/images/Wireflow.png)